neonevm/neon-evm.docs/docs/developing/contract_testing/neonswap_tests.md

 *This guide describes how to build and configure the Neon EVM to run integration tests on it.*

-> We want to demonstrate to Ethereum users that the neonswap infrastructure deployed on our Neon EVM ensures a passage of the *Uniswap-V2* integration tests suite.
+> We want to demonstrate to Ethereum users that the NeonSwap infrastructure deployed on our Neon EVM ensures a passage of the *Uniswap-V2* integration test suite.
 This means Ethereum users can successfully run their applications on Neon EVM.

 ## Prerequisites

 It is assumed:

-* You are already familiar with the document [Local Solana Cluster: Installation, Setup and Tests](developing/dev_environment/solana_cluster/cluster_installation.md)
+* You are already familiar with the document [Local Solana Cluster: Installation, Setup and Tests](developing/dev_environment/solana_cluster/cluster_installation.md).
-* Integration tests are performed on *NodeJS* (*v12* or higher) which should be installed in the system
+* Integration tests are performed on *NodeJS* (*v12* or higher), which should be installed in the system.
-* The local development *Solana* cluster should be up and active
+* The local development *Solana* cluster should be up and active.

 ## Prepare solana-program-library